CIRCUS ARTS THERAPY® TRAINING

 - identify the different learning modalities

-- identify three differences between a typical child and one with sensory challenges
+- identify three differences between a typical developing student and one with sensory differences

 - identify three regulating exercises